latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 5. **Wong Teck Choy**

 ## Project Objectives
-1. Create A simple Web App that allows users to read new jokes with each click of a button.
+1. Create a simple Web App that allows users to read new jokes with each click of a button.
 2. Containerize the Web App and dependencies using Docker.
-Store Jokes database in AWS DynamoDB.
+Store Jokes database in AWS DynamoDB with Joke generation using AWS Lambda function.
 3. Build AWS infrastructure using Terraform
 4. Implement CI/CD pipeline using Github Actions to build infrastructure, perform relevant tests on Terraform code/k8s files/Web App python code/Dockerfiles and automate deployment from testing to live environment.
 5. Use AWS EKS as the container orchestration platform